 Phone their helpline at 1800 007 007 (Monday to Friday, 9:30 am to 4:30 pm) or visit the National Debt Helpline website.

-Beyond Blue is a national, independent, not-for-profit organisation that has information about gambling and depression.
+Beyond Blue is a national, independent, not-for-profit organisation with information about gambling and depression.

 Phone 1300 224 636 or visit the Beyond Blue website.

 Life Line offers 24/7 crisis support.
 Phone 13 11 14 for help and support or visit the Life Line website.
 You can also text them at 0477 131 114 from 12 midday to 2 am.

 Help for young people

 Kids Helpline is a free, confidential, 24/7 online and phone counselling service for young people aged 5 to 25.
 Phone 1800 551 800 or email firstname.lastname@example.org anytime and for any reason.

 Information for parents and guardians